Vaibhavi49/React-Clouddify/README.md

 Create a new Pull Request.

 For major changes, please open an issue first to discuss what you would like to change.
 ---

+## 📄 License

+MIT License.
+Use it freely, modify it, and make it your own.
+---

 ## ✨Screenshot